geneontology/go-shapes/README.md

 We have two sets of tests.

-The first set are ttl files that are authored in Noctua and then copied across to this repo.
-They consist of
+## ttl files authored in Noctua and then copied across to this repo.
+They consist of:

  * [test_ttl/](test_ttl)
      * [go_cams/](test_ttl/go_cams)